enqueuezero/site/sidecar.md

 ## Solution

 * Place peripheral tasks like logging, monitoring, proxy, circuit breaker inside a standalone process or container.
-* The standalone process or container co-locate with the supporting application.
+* The independent process or container co-locate with the supporting application.
-* Provide a generic interface whatever the programming language of the application is.
+* Provide a generic interface whatever the programming language of the app is.

-In container era, service mesh softwares such as Linkerd, Istio, are often deployed as sidecars.
+In the container era, service mesh software such as Linkerd, Istio, are often deployed as sidecars.

 ## Patterns

 ### Independent Runtime

-The sidecar has its own heap and stack, and will not share its runtime with the application.
-The sidecar is attached to the application, meaning they'll only communicate via IPC(inter-process communication).
+The sidecar has its heap and stack, and will not share its runtime with the application.
+The sidecar is attached to the app and communicate via IPC(inter-process communication).

-Application can run without sidecar component, though it will partially downgraded.
+The application can run without sidecar component, though it will partially downgrade.

 ### Same Lifecycle

 The sidecar has the same lifecycle as the supporting application.
-Once the application is created or retired, so the sidecar is.
+Once the app is created or retired, so the sidecar is.

 ### Same Namespace